GH-DEV-WS-0202/GitHub-Games-weshockley/README.md

 ## Welcome to GitHub Games

 A project based learning activity for people who are getting started with Git and GitHub.
+Test

 You can play the game at: https://gh-dev-ws-0202.github.io/GitHub-Games-weshockley/